netro256/recipes/_recipes/zephir.md

 - "Pectin - plant based. used in store bought zefir, makes the hardest zefir and fast. hardest to find in store."
 - "Agar agar - seaweed based. makes medium hardness zefir and fast. should be available in a variety of stores worldwide."
 - "Gelatin - animal based. takes extra step to add to mix. takes longer time to set and makes softer zefir. sold in most shops anywhere."
-- "Powder gelatin needs to expand in a 1/4 glass of cold water. after that it needs to warm up in waterbath. and then finally added into whisked eggwhites same time as sugar syrup (don't boil gelatin!)."
+- "Powder gelatin needs to expand in a 1/4 glass of cold water. after that it needs to warm up in water bath. and then finally added into whisked egg whites same time as sugar syrup (don't boil gelatin!)."
 - "**Flavors:** You can replace applesauce with your own jam of choosing.
 About 200g will do fine."

 components: